ericpgreen/ghr/workshops/datascience/schedule.md

 <img src="/img/tidy.png" style="width: 500px;"/>
 </p>

 The workshop will take place in Trent 040 on Thursdays from 7:15-8:15am.
-Donuts and coffee will be provided.
+Coffee and a light breakfast will be provided.
 Interested students should use [this form](https://goo.gl/forms/CQGqQghSVmG8vXQU2) to register.
 Space is limited and priority will be given to MSc in Global Health students.

 * * *